October 1974 United Kingdom general election

-The October 1974 United Kingdom general election took place on Thursday 10 October 1974 to elect 635 members of the House of Commons.
+A general election was held in the United Kingdom on Thursday 10 October 1974 to elect 635 members of the House of Commons.
 It was the second general election held that year; the first year in which two general elections had been held in the same year since 1910; and the first time that two general elections had been held less than a year apart from each other since the 1923 and 1924 elections, which took place 10 months apart.

 The election resulted in a narrow victory for the Labour Party, led by Prime Minister Harold Wilson, which won a wafer-thin majority of three seats, the narrowest in modern British history.
 It was to remain the last general election victory for the Labour Party until 1997, with the Conservative Party winning majorities in the next four general elections.
 It would also be the last time Labour won more seats at a national election than the Conservatives until the 1989 European Parliament election.
-This remains the most recent General Election that Labour made net gains in seats whilst in government.
+This remains the most recent general election that Labour made net gains in seats whilst in government.

 The narrowness of the majority meant that the Labour government saw a gradual loss of its majority by 1977 through a series of by-election losses and defections, thus requiring deals with the Liberals, the Ulster Unionists, the Scottish Nationalists and the Welsh Nationalists.
 It led to the eventual defeat of the government in a no-confidence motion in March 1979, six months before the mandatory dissolution of Parliament was set to take place.